Eric Haase Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.79).
+- The White Sox's 4.84 team ERA ranks 26th across all league pitching staffs.

-- White Sox pitchers combine to surrender 72 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow the second-most home runs in baseball (74 total, 1.4 per game).

-- Scholtens will start for the White Sox, his first of the season.

-- The 29-year-old righty has appeared out of the bullpen three times this season.

 © 2023 Data Skrive.
 All rights reserved.